Effects of dynamical friction on perturbations for evolving dark energy: Evolution of linear perturbations

 \subsection{Growth factor}

 In this Section we present the effects of friction on the evolution of the linear growth factor, using the two recipes described above.
 We first consider its effect on the $\Lambda$CDM reference model.
-We then compare it to six different dark energy models, two of them characterised by a constant equation of state, $w_{\rm de} = -0.9$ and $w_{\rm de} = -1.1$ (DE1 and DE2), and four with a linearly time-dependent equation of state, $w_{\rm de} = w_0 + w_a(1-a)$, with $w_0$ and $w_a$ constant \citep{Chevallier2001,Linder2003}.
-We choose the following combinations of parameters $(w_0, w_a)$: $(-0.9, \pm 0.3)$ (DE3 and DE4) and $(-1.1, \pm 0.3)$ (DE5 and DE6).
+We then compare it with six different dark energy models, two of them characterized by a constant equation of state, $w_{\rm de} = -0.9$ and $w_{\rm de} = -1.1$ (DE1 and DE2), and four with a linearly time-dependent equation of state, $w_{\rm de} = w_0 + w_a(1-a)$, with $w_0$ and $w_a$ constant \citep{Chevallier2001,Linder2003}.
+We choose the following combinations of parameters $(w_0, w_a)$: $(-0.9, \pm 0.3)$ (DE3 and DE4) and $(-1.1, \pm 0.3)$ (DE5 and DE6) to cover quintessence, phantom and barrier crossing models.\footnote{These are the same parameters adopted for the DEMNUni simulations \citep{Carbone2016}, in which we tested the implementation of our spherical collapse code in case of absence of friction contributions to show a very good quantitative agreement between the theoretical and numerical halo mass function.}

-In Fig.~\ref{fig:gf_LCDM} we present the evolution of the linear growth factor, divided by the scale factor, for the $\Lambda$CDM model, showing results for both dynamical friction (upper panel) and dissipative pressure friction (bottom panel).
-The considerations which we are going to make for this model will apply also to the other models studied in this work.
+In Fig.~\ref{fig:gf_LCDM} we present the evolution of the linear growth factor, divided by the scale factor, for the $\Lambda$CDM model, showing results for both dynamical friction (left panel) and dissipative pressure friction (right panel).
+The considerations which we are going to make for this model will also apply to the other models studied in this work.

 As $\eta$ opposes the formation of structures, perturbations grow more slowly with respect to a model where the friction term is absent.
-Hence, because we want the same rate today (all the curves have been normalised to unity today), structures need to growth faster in the past.
+Hence, because we want the same rate today (all the curves have been normalised to unity today), structures need to grow faster in the past.
 This explains the differences observed.
-Note that this behaviour is analogous to $\Lambda$CDM versus EdS.
-Therefore, the higher is the value of $\eta$, the higher the difference from a model without friction.
+Note that this behavior is analogous to $\Lambda$CDM versus EdS.
+Therefore, the higher the value of $\eta$, the higher the difference from a model without friction.